 When your loan is disbursed, it automatically gets assigned to one of these servicers, which will manage your loans until they’re paid off.

-CornerStone used to be one of the eight approved companies managing federal student loans.
-It’s managed by the Utah Higher Education Assistance Authority (UHEAA), although it serviced loans nationwide.
+CornerStone was at one point one of the eight approved companies used to service federal student loans.
+While the company serviced loans nationwide, it was managed by the Utah Higher Education Assistance Authority (UHEAA).
 CornerStone was originally contracted to service federal loans through 2022, but it ended its contract in October 2020 due to financial loss.
 Its website no longer exists, and all loans were transferred to FedLoan Servicing.

 What will happen to my CornerStone Education Loan Services loans?

-When your loans get transferred to another loan servicer, it’s at no cost to you, and all of your loan details will stay the same.
-You’ll still be able to track your loan information, manage repayment and possibly reap some extra benefits.
+If your loan was transferred to another loan servicer, it was at no cost to you, and all of your loan details should remain the same.
+You should still be able to track your loan information, manage repayment and possibly reap extra benefits.
 For instance, your new servicer might have an autopay discount option available, saving you money on interest every month if you set it up.

-You’ll know your loan is transferred when you get an email or a letter from your new servicer about the transfer.
-This letter will have instructions with any next steps you need to take, like completing an online registration and setting up payment information.
+If your loan was transferred, you should have received an email or a letter from your new servicer about the transfer.
+This letter should have included instructions with any next steps you need to take, like completing an online registration and setting up payment information.

 If you’re unsure which company is your loan servicer, you can check through the Federal Student Aid website or look at your credit reports.
 It’s smart to keep copies of your last few statements.
 That way, if anything seems amiss, you can get that sorted out with your new servicer.